A list of WordPress themes, plugins and tools that I use and recommend.

 - Google Site Kit – Google Analytics in your dashboard.

-- Koko Analytics is a privacy-friendly analytics plugin that does not use any external services, so data about your visitors is never shared with any third-party company.
+- Koko Analytics is a lightweight alternative.
+It is a privacy-friendly analytics plugin that does not use any external services, so data about your visitors is never shared with any third-party company.

 - WooCommerce – Perfect eCommerce Solution for small business – Get my affordable eCommerce Package